 When an enterprising shoe seller in the Alley of Shoes expands their stall into a whole shoe store that promises never to sell spiked, holey, or otherwise boobytrapped shoes—and that shoe store is right at the beginning of the long alley of shoes—it’s quite likely to attract a majority of first-time shoe-buyers, and many of the others who’ve been burned purchasing terrible shoes from smaller sellers.

-The shoes in the big shoe shop won't accommodate everyone—especially people who have especially large or small feet, or who need to work out in the rain and show, or who require special shoes to accommodate disabilities or unusual feet, or pole dancers.
+The shoes in the big shoe shop won't accommodate everyone—especially people who have especially large or small feet, or who need to work out in the rain and snow, or who require special shoes to accommodate disabilities or unusual feet, or pole dancers.
 But at least you know what you’re getting.

 this isn't about shoes